 Jeffrey Emerick entered the industry about a year ago and earned enough profit in that time for a down payment on his lakefront home (where he spoke during this interview).
 And he still owns 189 LLLL .com domain names.
 Jeffrey didn’t say, “I wish I had more money,” or “I wish I could go back in time.”
 Jeffrey took control, buckled down, took action, and he owned it!

 It doesn’t matter if you start with a $3 flip, or a $3,000 flip.
 Get your feet wet; there’s more than enough to go around.
 Just learn about the process so that you don’t waste your money!

 - Kirk bought SarasotaPediatrician.com, for $10, and sold at $360 by reaching out to a potential buyer

 - Mario bought PennyStocks.ch for €13.99, and sold for €2,500 after getting an inbound inquiry

 - Mitch bought StupidMovies.com for $12, and sold for $15, at an NamePros auction

 The thing with domain names is they expire every year, which means you have to renew them.
-Despite all this expiring, the total number of domains keeps growing ever since symbolics.com was registered on March 15, 1985.
+Despite all this expiring, the total number of domains has kept growing ever since symbolics.com was registered on March 15, 1985.
 That’s 27 years of growth.
-Paul Stahura, one of the industry veterans said that domain names will not go away within our lifetime and that they are more entrenched than the electricity plugs!
+Paul Stahura, one of the industry veterans, said that domain names will not go away within our lifetime and that they are more entrenched than electricity plugs!

-Can it grow even more, and even faster?
+Can domain flipping grow even more and even faster?

-Yes, and here are my 3 points why I think that was the case back in 2012 when I first published the article, and why that’s the case now in 2021 when I am updating it.
+Yes, and here are my 3 points about why I think that was the case back in 2012 when I first published the article and why that’s the case now in 2021 when I am updating it.

 1. Internet is growing